sentry-demos/apache-spark/scala-spark-example/README.md

-# sentry-demos/scala-spark
+# scala-spark-example

 This demo covers using [Apache Spark](https://spark.apache.org/) with the Scala SDK with a simple application.

-This demo uses Apache Spark 2.4.4.
+This demo uses Apache Spark 2.4.4 and `sentry-java` 1.7.27

 ## First Time Setup